Fleury14/ang-js-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

+You can use this repo to demonstrate example in both vanilla JS and Angular.
+Any Vanilla js will be inside the script.js file, and should apply to the index.html.
+Just be sure not to do anything to affect the entire document that would eliminate the <app-root>.

+`npm install` will need to be run for this to work.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.